 The Courant was crucial to maintaining popular support in New England for the American Revolution, as the British had shut down all the newspapers in Boston.
-Plus, New York’s newspapers were all Loyalist and printed nothing but pro-British news.
-The Courant was the only paper large enough to provide reliable news to patriots in the Northeast.
+Plus, New York’s Loyalist newspapers printed nothing but pro-British news.
+Only the Courant could provide reliable news to patriots in the Northeast.

 For two years Hannah steered the Courant, publishing stories about battles, local news, analyses of colonial politics and criticisms of the British Parliament.

-Lucy Knox defied her rich Loyalist parents in 1774 to marry Henry Knox, a mere bookseller.
+Of all the revolutionary heroines, Lucy Knox sacrificed the most for her husband.
+She defied her rich Loyalist parents in 1774 to marry Henry Knox, a mere bookseller.
 After the Battles of Concord and Lexington, she never saw or heard from her family again.

 Henry taught himself about war from his books.
 He famously brought artillery from Fort Ticonderoga to Boston and forced the British to evacuate.
-He was second the commander of the Continental Army, first secretary of War and founder of West Point.
+He served as the second commander of the Continental Army, first secretary of War and founder of West Point.

 When Henry left for war, Lucy Knox begged to let her join him.
 He finally relented, and she stayed with him until he retired in 1794.

 Lucy was often pregnant, and only three of her 13 children survived to adulthood.
-She stayed with Henry during the brutal winter at Valley Forge, cheering the cold and hungry officers with food, wine and sometimes dancing.
+She stayed with Henry during the brutal winter at Valley Forge.
+She cheered the cold and hungry officers with food, wine and sometimes dancing.
 Lucy and Martha Washington sewed socks and clothing for the soldiers.
 The two revolutionary heroines also tended to them when they took sick.

-Lucy and Henry Knox lived in borrowed or rented homes for the first 20 years of their marriage, finally settling in Thomaston, Maine.
-They called their home Montpelier.
+Lucy and Henry Knox lived in borrowed or rented homes for the first 20 years of their marriage, finally settling in their own house, Montpelier, in Thomaston, Maine.

-Lucy Knox died in 1824 and is buried along with her husband in Elm Grove Cemetery, next to the Thomaston Village Cemetery on Dwight Street in Thomaston, Maine.
+Lucy Knox died in 1824 and is buried along with her husband in Elm Grove Cemetery in Thomaston.

-At five-foot-seven, Deborah Sampson was tall enough to be mistaken for a boy 1782.
-That was an advantage for a girl like Deborah who wanted to join the Continental Army and fight in the U.S. war for independence.
+At five-foot-seven, Deborah Sampson was tall enough to pass as a boy in 1782.
+That was an advantage for a girl like Deborah who wanted to join the Continental Army and fight in the war for independence.

 In 1782 she tried again.
-She disguised herself as a boy and signed up for service in Uxbridge in the Massachusetts 4th Regiment as Robert Shurtlieff Sampson, her dead brother’s name.
+Again disguised, she signed up for service in Uxbridge in the Massachusetts 4th Regiment as Robert Shurtlieff Sampson, her dead brother’s name.

 Sampson’s undercover act held, for the most part, throughout her 17-month service.
-She had a close call in July of 1782 in a skirmish in Tarrytown, N.Y., when she was struck by musket fire.
-She was brought to the hospital with wounds to her head and leg by her fellow soldiers.
-Though she let a hospital doctor dress her head wound, she left the hospital before her leg was treated.
-Fearing discovery, she removed on piece of shrapnel from her leg herself, but a second was too deep for her to retrieve and it stayed with her for life.
+She had a close call during a skirmish in Tarrytown, N.Y., when musket fire struck her head and legs.
+Fellow soldiers brought her to the hospital.
+Though she let a hospital doctor dress her head wound, she left the hospital before he treated her leg was treated.
+Fearing discovery, she removed one piece of shrapnel, but she couldn't retrieve a second.
+It stayed with her for life.

-Upon returning to Massachusetts, Sampson abandoned her disguise.
-She married Benjamin Gannett of Stoughton and raised a family of four children, three biological children and one adopted daughter.
+Upon returning to Massachusetts, she married Benjamin Gannett of Stoughton and raised four children.

-Sampson lectured about her adventures throughout New England and into New York and sold a book about her experiences.
-But she did struggle financially, asking her friend Paul Revere for loans several times.
-She had to wrestle with the bureaucracy to receive her military pension, which wasn’t fully approved until 1816.
+Sampson lectured about her adventures and sold a book about her experiences.
+But she did struggle financially, and didn't get her military pension until 1816.
 After that, she lived comfortably until her death in 1827.

-Deborah Sampson Gannett is buried in Rock Ridge Cemetery at 101 East St., Sharon, Mass.
+Deborah Sampson Gannett is buried in Rock Ridge Cemetery in Sharon, Mass.

 There are your enemies, the Red Coats and the Tories.
 They are ours, or this night Molly Stark sleeps a widow!

 But Molly Stark made her own contribution to the revolutionary cause.
 Born Elizabeth Page on Feb.
-16, 1737, she had been married for 17 years to Stark, an old Indian fighter, when the American Revolution broke out.
+16, 1737, she had been married for 17 years to Stark when the American Revolution broke out.
 They had 11 children.

 When her husband was camped near Fort Ticonderoga, smallpox broke out among his men.
 They were cold, hungry and disheartened.
 Molly Start sent a message to bring the sick home to her.
-She turned her home into a hospital and cared for some 20 patients.
-Some of them were her own children.
-She saved every patient, but she came down with the disease and was disfigured for life.
+She cared for some 20 patients, including her own children.
+She saved every patient, but she came down with the disease, which disfigured her for life.

-Elizabeth (Molly) Stark is buried in Stark Cemetery in Dunbarton, N.H.
-A brass cannon captured at the Battle of Bennington – it’s called ‘Old Molly’ – is fired every year in New Boston, N.H., in her honor.
+Elizabeth (Molly) Stark is buried in Stark Cemetery in Manchester, N.H.
+A brass cannon captured at the Battle of Bennington – called ‘Old Molly’ – is fired every year in New Boston, N.H. in her honor.

 Lucretia Allen, born in 1770, was easily the youngest of the revolutionary heroines.
-She was the oldest child of Judge John and Mary Allen.
-They lived in what is now North Kingstown, R.I.
+The oldest child of Judge John and Mary Allen, she lived in North Kingstown, R.I.

-Judge Allen was a staunch supporter of the revolution and refused to help the British when they occupied Newport in 1776.
-He gave the patriots livestock and provisions, and wouldn’t let a Loyalist neighbor use his skiff to bring supplies to the British fleet in the harbor.
+Judge Allen staunchly supported the revolution and refused to help the British when they occupied Newport in 1776.
+He gave the patriots livestock and provisions, and wouldn’t let a Loyalist neighbor use his skiff to bring supplies to the British fleet.

 One cold morning in May 1779, the British came ashore to take care of Judge Allen.
 They drove off his livestock and marched him at the point of a bayonet to their vessels.
 Then they set his house on fire.